supreme-gg-gg/supreme-gg-gg.github.io/content/page/about.md

 I am passionate about machine learning and its applications in biomedical engineering.
 In particular, cognitive science and neuroscience fascinates me because I am eager to understand how to integrate machine learning with the biological intelligence.

-Currently, I work as a Machine Learning Engineer at St. George Capital and NeuroTech, contributing to two student design teams at UofT focused on quantitative finance and neurotechnology.
+Currently, I work as a Machine Learning Engineer at St. George Capital and NeuroTech, contributing to two student design teams at UofT focused on **quantitative finance** and **neurotechnology**.
 Last summer, I interned as a Software Developer at Ericsson's indoor radio team, where I greatly expanded by knoweldge about telecommunication and software engineering practices.
 Driven by a passion for machine learning, software engineering, and entrepreneurship, I seek continuous growth through side projects, hackathons, and collaborative problem-solving.

 Outside of academics and work, I enjoy reading great works of classic literature and philosophy.
+Check out my [Goodreads](https://www.goodreads.com/user/show/166962144-jet-chiang) for my bookshelf. _This is not up to date becasue I use my own Notion database, which unfortunately is not public._

 ## Skills